fabeezz/Proiect-MDS/README.md

 #### Explore Scene1: Fight blue slimes and a purple mob, collect hearts and coins, swap between sword, bow, and staff.

+- From Scene1, you can enter a portal to Scene3: the maze.
+After escaping, you are rewarded with lots of resources.

 #### Move through a portal to Scene2 where a ghost enemy patrols.

+- From Scene2, you can progress to Scene4, which is another maze full of secrets and things to uncover.

 If you die, you respawn in Scene1.

 Defeat enemies → collect coins and hearts → survive longer → switch weapons → repeat.

 Dynamic inventory and smooth fade-based scene transitions guide the player forward.

 ## 📁 Repository Structure Highlights
 - `Assets/Scripts`: Organized in folders by role (Player, Enemies, Management)